Bob Dylan's entire catalog acquired by Universal Music

-Bob Dylan's entire catalog of songs, which reaches back 60 years and is among the most prized next to that of the Beatles, is being acquired by Universal Music Publishing Group.
+NEW YORK -- Bob Dylan's entire catalog of songs, which reaches back 60 years is being acquired by Universal Music Publishing Group.

-The deal covers 600 song copyrights including "Blowin' In The Wind," "The Times They Are a-Changin'," and "Knockin' On Heaven's Door," "Tangled Up In Blue."
+The catalog contains 600 song copyrights including "Blowin' In The Wind," "The Times They Are a-Changin'," "Knockin' On Heaven's Door," and "Tangled Up In Blue."

+The influence of Dylan's body of work may only be matched by that of the Beatles.

-"Brilliant and moving, inspiring and beautiful, insightful and provocative, his songs are timeless-whether they were written more than half a century ago or yesterday," Chairman and CEO of Universal Music Group Sir Lucian Grainge said in a prepared statement on Monday.
+"Brilliant and moving, inspiring and beautiful, insightful and provocative, his songs are timeless-whether they were written more than half a century ago or yesterday," said Sir Lucian Grainge, CEO of Universal Music Group, in a prepared statement.

+Dylan's songs have been recorded more than 6,000 times, by various artists from dozens of countries, cultures and music genres, including the Jimi Hendrix version of "All Along The Watchtower."

 The transaction's announcement comes a few weeks after the singer-songwriter's musings about anti-Semitism and unpublished song lyrics sold at auction for a total of $495,000.